 Principle 4: Decisions will not be unreasonable

-- An ACNC decision-maker has a duty to make a decision that is reasonable in all the circumstances.
+1. An ACNC decision-maker has a duty to make a decision that is reasonable in all the circumstances.
 Different people may make different decisions based on the same facts – this does not mean a decision is invalid.
-However, if no reasonable person could have exercised his or her power in the way that the decision-maker did, that decision could be reviewed and may be invalid.
+However, if no reasonable person could have exercised their power in the way that the decision-maker did, that decision could be reviewed and may be invalid.

 Principle 5: Decision-makers will be open to applying policies flexibly